steffenskov/Dapper.DDD.Repository/README.md

 # Features
 - FAST: When benchmarked against raw Dapper the CPU time difference is neglible.
 Feel free to run the benchmark project to see the numbers.
-- Domain-Driven Design friendly with Fluent configuration outside the domain layer.
+- Domain-Driven Design friendly with Fluent configuration outside the domain layer using DependencyInjection.
 - Fully supports ValueObjects, and you can even infinitely nest them.
 - Built-in support for MS SqlServer and MySql / MariaDb, easy to extend with support for other databases.
 - Sample projects to help you get started.